shazakam/gameOfLifeRecreationAttempt/README.md

 The problem being that it does not do it simultaneously and instead checks each block one by one and thus, doesn't accuratley represent the actual game.
 The solution which I plan implementing is instead of going through the grid array and checking one by one, is to create a recursive function which is triggered when a blue block is found.
 The Pseudocode would be as follows-ish:

     Iterate through the grid array:
       if a blue block is found:
-      Fcall the recursive function with the blue block as input with array position
+        Call the recursive function with the blue block as input with array position

-  recursive function:
+      Recursive function:
       if block is blue:
         check conditions for continued life or deletion and save answer in a variable Then call function on surrounding blocks
           else:
             check conditions for creation of life
           if condition does not pass:
             return

       else:
         save result in a variable